 While looking through a collection of Depression Era public domain photos, one sparked some thoughts: What were the two men on the left talking about?
 And what about the man by the depot window with hunched shoulders, what’s up with him?
-That picture became this flashfiction piece.
+That picture (used for the cover) became this flashfiction piece.

 “They think,” Henry nodded in the direction of the cop at the sidewalk checking a tarpaulin covered load, “the killer’s headed to Santa Fe.”

 “Nah, I bet he went north.”
 Joe drew hard on his cigarette, taking the smoke deep then letting it out in plumes.
 “Folks on the radio are warning people to watch out… whoever he is, he’s a dangerous man.”

 Henry shook his head slightly.
 Joe was one of those men who sounded, with dead-solid certainty, like he was right.
 But was always mostly wrong and sensationalized everything when he passed it on to others.
 “What makes you think it’s a man, Joe?”
 He wanted to wind him up a bit and see where he spun.

 “Bud Carson’s my wife’s nephew… he works with Tom Flint’s cousin.
 Tom’s the deputy who found the man on Old Mill Road night before last, just as he rattled out his last breath.
 Tom told his cousin the killer caved the man’s ribs in—someone beat the shit out of him.
 And get this,” he took a last drag from the cigarette butt in his hand and flipped it to the ground, “the head had been twisted, so it was turned around near backward.”
 He shook his head.
 “The poor bastard was belly down but looking up when he died.
 Musta happened not long before Tom rolled up.”
 He pinched a piece of tobacco off his tongue and spat.
 “Ain’t no woman strong enough to do that.”